MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 ![Folder stucture)](media/folder-structure.PNG "Folder structure")

 ### Best practies for file names
-When naming your content pieces, consider using standard prefixes so that all your assets are organized together in the library.
+When naming your content pieces, consider using standard prefixes so that all of your assets are organized together in the library.
 For example:
 - atv_eng_01.png
 - atv_eng_video01.wmv